 As I mentioned last week, September is National Preparedness Month– a great opportunity for us to get our ducks in a row when it comes to organizing and securing our most important documents.
 In the first post of a 3-part series on emergency preparedness organizing projects, I introduced you to one of your best “emergency preparedness friends”–the fireproof (and waterproof) safe.
-Today, we’ll chat about another emergency preparedness friend–cloud storage services.
+Today, we’ll chat about another emergency preparedness topic–using cloud storage services to protect vital documents.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 USING CLOUD STORAGE SERVICES TO PROTECT VITAL DOCUMENTS